ismaelromeroo/Expression_Evaluator/README.md

 # Expression Evaluator (Shunting Yard + RPN)

-I built this project to practice parsing, data structures, and algorithm design from scratch.

 It takes a math expression as a string (like '2*(3+4)') and evaluates it by implementing:

 - Tokenization